 All this new equipment was positioned on the tug’s barge, which had also been fortified at Sandomierz in the interim with defensive walls to discourage boarders and steel-plate-protected crew positions.

-It was now 20 September 2000, and they were ready to depart Sandomierz, heading downriver towards Warsaw.
+They were ready to depart Sandomierz, heading downriver towards Warsaw.

 They knew the first leg of the trip would take them through Loyalist Polish territory.
 The Polish capital was now in Lublin.
 Assisted by some Soviet forces the rump communist leadership in Lublin controlled little territory, but nominally the river was theirs from Annopol to Deblin.